snimu/blog/contents/truly-decentralized-training/article.md

 1. The model used to train the embedding & unembedding weights must have the same embedding dimension as the models we will stack later.
 I won't write any more about this, because it's just obvious how to do it.
 2. It must be trained on enough data to make the embedding & unembedding weights as high-quality as possible.
 Again, obvious.
 3. The outputs of model 1 will be tailored to including as much information as possible about the *next* token, but model 2 ideally needs an abstract representation of the *current* token at its input, because that's how it's trained.
 We therefore need to align the output-hidden-states of model 1 with the input-hidden-states of model 2.
-I actually think that this won't be a big problem, but in case it is, I will discuss ways to deal with it.
 4. The fact that two models are trained in the same embedding space doesn't guarantee that they work with the same abstractions.
 There *might* be issues with this, and we have to plan for dealing with them.

 ## Aligning token positions between models

+The [logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) shows that inputs get changed into predictions for the next token immediately in a transformer.
+This means that the output hidden state of a causal model will contain not enriched representations of the inputs, from which the language head produces next-token predictions, but rather the next-token predictions themselves, to be decoded into a probability distribution over the vocabulary by the language head.
+What happens if we use a next-token prediction as the input to a model that is also trained to produce a next-token prediction?
+Will it produce a next-next-token prediction?
+Completely fail?
+I'm not fully certain that this will be an acutal problem, but we need to think of ways to mitigate it if it is.

 There are three ways I see to do this:

 1. Only do causal prediction with the shallow model used to train the embedding & unembedding weights.
 Do BERT/UL2-style denoising with all other models, then stack the shallow model on top of the rest to make the prediction causal.
-2. Looping latents / recycling hidden states
+2. Looping latents COCONUT-style
 3. Post-training (though I will get to that in its own section)

-Post-training obviously works together with both of the other options.
-I'm less sure whether the other two are compatible, but that doesn't matter.
+Post-training obviously works together with both of the other options; I'm less sure whether the other two are compatible.

-And again, I suspect that this isn't even a big problem.
-I just want to preempt any potential problems with possible solutions.

 ### Denoising for hidden-state alignment